QuinnAho/Glint3D/README.md

-# Glint3D ✨ — Product Roadmap, Use Cases, and Engineering Plan
+# Glint3D ✨️ Roadmap, Use Cases, and Engineering Plan

 A modern **OpenGL viewer and CPU raytracer** with **AI-powered tools** and cross-platform builds.
 Runs on desktop (GLFW/GLAD/ImGui) and web (WebGL2 via Emscripten) with a new React/Tailwind UI.

-> **High‑level pitch:**
+> **Highâ€‘level pitch:**
 > **Glint3D** is a fast, lightweight 3D viewer and renderer built for **automation and reproducibility**.
 > It runs the same on **desktop and in the browser**, so teams can **view, test, embed, and share** 3D scenes anywhere.
 > Unlike heavy 3D tools, it focuses on **deterministic JSON Ops** and **headless rendering** for CI/CD and bulk rendering.
-> **Optional AI** adds friendly diagnostics and natural‑language scene setup without sacrificing determinism.
+> **Optional AI** adds friendly diagnostics and naturalâ€‘language scene setup without sacrificing determinism.

 ---